 OXO Tot was born out of necessity.
 In five years, 25 babies were born to OXO’s then 50 employees.

-The Tot team and our design partners observed different families in the bottle feeding stage to see their cleaning routines and to learn their drying rack pain points.
+The Tot team observed different families in the bottle feeding stage to see their cleaning routines and to learn their drying rack pain points.
 They saw that parents used a combination of drying racks and dish towels to handle the volume of bottles and parts needed on a daily basis.
 With an average of six bottles per kid per day and each bottle consisting of up to eight components, the counters were covered in kid paraphernalia.

 Solution 1: Go vertical!